Ghozti/RPiBotLib/README.md

 >
 > The current robot mode will always be indicated in **green.**
 >
-### Basic Classes To Know
+### Fundamentals to getting a working robot
 > ### TimedAutoBase
-> Timed auto base is a timed-based class that can be used to develop simple autonomous code.
+> `TimedAutoBase` is a timed-based class that can be used to develop simple autonomous code.
 The class can be called and instantiated in `Robot.java` and takes no parameters.
 >
 > ### LocalXboxController
-> LocalXboxController is a wrapper class of the Controller class found in LibGDX.
+> `LocalXboxController` is a wrapper class of the `Controller` class found in LibGDX.
 This class will allow for easy access to the left and right axis values found on a controller as well as a boolean value for when **A, B, X, or Y** is pressed.
 The axis will return a double, ranging from **-1 to 1** with decimals included.
 The class must be instantiated in `Robot.java`.
 Once instantiated, the program will search for a connected controller.
 Please ensure your raspberry pi is connected to a controller prior to running your program.
 >
 > ### Context
 > The Context class is a PI4J class which is used to be able to control the raspberry pi GPIO.
 This class is mandatory to instantiate in order to be able to execute your program.
 The best place to instantiate this class is in `robotInit()`.
 No parameters are needed in order to instantiate this class.